 To request restriction of processing of your personal data.
 This enables you to ask us to suspend the processing of your personal data in the following scenarios: (a) if you want us to establish the data’s accuracy; (b) where our use of the data is unlawful but you do not want us to erase it; (c) where you need us to hold the data even if we no longer require it as you need it to establish, exercise or defend legal claims; or (d) you have objected to our use of your data but we need to verify whether we have overriding legitimate grounds to use it.

 To request the transfer of your personal data to you or to a third party .
 We will provide to you, or a third party you have chosen, your personal data in a structured, commonly used, machine-readable format.
 Note that this right only applies to automated information which you initially provided consent for us to use or where we used the information to perform a contract with you.

 To withdraw consent .
 This occurs at any time where we are relying on consent to process your personal data.
 However, this will not affect the lawfulness of any processing carried out before you withdraw your consent.
 If you withdraw your consent, we may not be able to provide certain products or services to you.
 We will advise you if this is the case at the time you withdraw your consent.

 All these rights may be limited.
-Relevant exemptions are included in both the GDPR and the Data Protection Act 2018.
+Relevant exemptions are included in the GDPR, the Data Protection Act 2018 and the California Consumer Privacy Act (the "CCPA").
 We will inform you of any relevant exemptions we rely upon when responding to any request you make.

 If you wish to exercise any of the rights set out above, please see below details for how contact us.